 An effective occupational safety and health program will include the following main elements:

 Effective programs have clear principles that focus on priorities and guide program design.
 Developing an effective safety management system begins with conducting an initial baseline survey to asses and evaluate existing programs and policies within the company.
-The information gained from the baseline survey can be used to improve weak policies, programs, processes and procedures.
+The information gained from the baseline survey can be used to improve weak policies, programs, processes, and procedures.

 Top Management Commitment (TMC) is defined by how much time, money, and concern the employer gives to safety.
 The degree to which managers demonstrate TMC indicates their understanding of the benefits derived from an effective safety management system.

-It is essential to the success of your company's safety and health program that top management demonstrates not only an interest, but a long term serious commitment to protect every employee from injury and illness on the job.
+It is essential to the success of your company's safety and health program that top management demonstrates not only an interest but a serious long-term commitment to protect every employee from injury and illness on the job.
 But, if you think you don't have that level of commitment, how do you get it?
 Real commitment doesn't just appear out of thin air.
 What is the secret?